 Tip #7: Create a feedback loop

-The best way for a new manager to keep growing and improving is to continuously "check the pulse" on their progress and areas of growth.
+The best way for new managers to keep growing and improving is to continuously "check the pulse" on their progress and areas of growth.

 Similarly, one of the best ways for them to encourage growth and development in their direct reports is to give regular feedback, both positive and critical.
-Good feedback benefits everyone – so it’s important for new managers to cultivate a healthy feedback model and culture within their team.
+Good feedback benefits everyone – so new managers need to cultivate a healthy feedback model and culture within their team.

 Giving regular feedback, and explaining why they are doing so, will help the manager show their people that they care about team members.
 And while not every action requires feedback, it’s important to make feedback a habit.
-When positive feedback is given often, it prevents occasional critical or corrective feedback from becoming an ordeal.
+When positive feedback is given often, it prevents occasional constructive feedback from becoming an ordeal.

-Obviously, the hierarchal divide between a manager and their direct reports can make receiving candid feedback more difficult.
-This is why we have developed our 360° review template, which allows managers to receive specific feedback on areas of their choosing, from direct reports, peers, and leaders.
+The hierarchal divide between a manager and their direct reports can make receiving candid feedback more difficult.
+This is why we have developed our 360° review template, which allows managers to receive specific feedback on areas of their choosing from direct reports, peers, and leaders.

 While asking for this kind of feedback can be daunting, knowing where they stand, how their efforts are being perceived, and how their co-workers would like to see them grow will give managers a framework for their development.
 And this, in turn, could offer them peace of mind while they navigate the ups and downs of their new role.